Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 );
 ```

-Your project still contains a few default files, components, and assets loaded in by default, but you’re not going to worry about them for now as they’re not doing any harm just sitting there and they’re not currently being loaded anyway.
+Your project still contains a few default files, components, and assets loaded in by default, but don't worry about them for now as they’re not doing any harm just sitting there and they’re not currently being loaded anyway.

 ### Bulma CSS Framework